Why You Should Stop Oil Pulling & Opt for Wheatgrass Instead

 I don’t know about you but I really not the biggest fan of oil pulling…

-Yes, it appears to whiten my teeth somewhat, yes it seems to have powerful antibacterial properties, and yes, my mouth does feel cleaner and smell fresher after using it each morning.
+Yes, it appears to whiten my teeth somewhat, yes it seems to have powerful anti-bacterial properties, and yes, my mouth does feel slightly cleaner and fresher after using it each morning.

 I’m still not a big fan.

-And… It’s not so much that it’s fairly expensive, or that it’s pretty gross to put in your mouth first thing in the morning, it’s that it takes 15 minutes to do its thang!
+And it’s not so much that high quality coconut oil is fairly expensive to buy, or that it’s pretty gross to put in your mouth first thing in the morning, it’s that it takes a whole 15 minutes to do its thang!

 And that in my book is a huge no-no.

-I usually wake up and I have everything laid out from the night before for the day ahead for the house, another business I’m working on, all the stuff that needs to be sorted for the family, and I very rarely have 15 minutes available to spend on swishing oil around in my mouth.
+I usually lay everything out the night before for the day ahead and even then, I very rarely have 15 minutes available to spend on swishing oil around in my mouth.

-I came across a few people online recommending using wheatgrass powder in place of oil pulling and it piqued my interest.
-At first, I thought, eh, oil pulling is a bit annoying, but it works, so why would I go for the unknown?
+I came across a few people online recommending using wheatgrass powder in place of coconut oil and it piqued my interest.
+At first, I thought, “eh, oil pulling is a bit annoying, but it works, so why would I go for the unknown?”.

-Here’s why I love rinsing with Wheatgrass powder instead of oil pulling with coconut oil and how you can use it too (if you fancy giving it a shot one day too!):
+Here’s why I love rinsing with Wheatgrass powder instead of oil pulling with coconut oil, or any other oil for that matter, and how you can use it too (if you fancy that one day!):

 Oils can really harm your plumbing.
-People who oil pull have reported on online forums and in blog comments that they accidentally blocked up their basis and even toilets with coconut oil before realizing that they should have been emptying it into their trashcans or outside onto the dirt.
+People who oil pull have reported on online forums and in blog comments that they accidentally blocked up their basins and even toilets with coconut oil because they didn’t know that they should have been spitting it into their trashcans or outside onto the dirt.

-Wheatgrass can just go straight down your sink etc without causing any short or longterm issues.
+Wheatgrass can just go straight down your basin etc without causing any short or longterm plumbing issues.

-I’ve done this many times in the past as I used to oil pull and it was really nasty.
+I’ve done this many times in the past as I used to oil pull every day and it was really nasty.

 Accidentally swallowing coconut oil should be totally fine too (I didn’t have any adverse effects when it happened to me) but as someone who has accidentally swallowed both, it’s far grosser in my personal opinion, that swallowing the wheatgrass you’ve just had a quick rinse with.

-There’s no denying, however, that the coconut oil contains a lot more sugar than the wheatgrass rinse and that may not be suitable for those who have diabetes.
+There’s no denying, however, that the coconut oil contains a lot more sugar than the wheatgrass rinse and that may not be okay for those who have diabetes.